Our Recommendations For Those In A Hurry

 A ball is round and usually wound by hand.
 A cake is wound using a winder, has a squat cylindrical shape with a flat top and bottom.

 The ball has a small amount of yarn wound into a tight sphere.
-It is continually wrapped around until a bigger ball is formed.
+It’s continually wrapped around until a bigger ball is formed.
 It’s impossible to pull from the center of a hand-wound ball.

 If you have a ball winder, winding yarns into cakes is a breeze.
-A cake has two flat sides, it won’t roll.
+A cake has two flat sides and it won’t roll.
 The tail is left in the middle of the yarn cake.

 Many commercially wound yarns are loose.
 This is great for storing, they can squish down, but a wound ball or hank will help with maintaining consistent tension throughout a pattern project.

-Using a winder helps with examining the yarn for knots, imperfections, color changes, issues with the yarn before you start knitting.
+Using a winder helps examine the yarn for knots, imperfections, color changes, and issues with the yarn before you start knitting.

 Checking yarn for thin or weak points and knots will help determine where in the project each skein, hank, or ball of yarn should go.

 Tensioning the yarn while you wind also helps prevent tangles from being hidden inside the cake.